Courage Kenny Rehabilitation Institute

 To make a referral or for more information, call

-This program is offered through Sister Kenny Rehabilitation Institute at Abbott Northwestern Hospital.
+This program is offered through Courage Kenny Rehabilitation Institute at Abbott Northwestern Hospital.

 The Functional Electrical Stimulation (FES) cycling program is designed for persons with spinal cord injury as a method of getting aerobic exercise.